Global Mind Tests

 Why can my score improve quickly after a few runs?

 Because symbol-digit tasks often show practice effects.
-Part of the improvement can come from becoming more familiar with the mapping and rhythm, not only from a deeper change in cognitive ability.
+Part of the improvement can come from becoming more familiar with the mapping and rhythm.

 Why did I get many correct answers but still lose points?

-In this version, the final points also depend on the running-sum result.
-So you can solve many items correctly but still lose points if the total sum is off.
+In this version, final points also depend on the running-sum result.
+You can solve many items correctly but lose points if the total sum is off.

 Why are my results worse when I feel tired?

 This task depends on sustained attention and fast, controlled responding.
-Mental fatigue, poor sleep, stress, and visual strain can all reduce consistency and slow performance.
+Mental fatigue, poor sleep, stress and visual strain can reduce consistency.

 Is this an IQ test?

-No. It is a short performance task used mainly to sample processing speed and attention under time pressure.
-It is useful for self-tracking, but it is not a diagnostic or clinical judgment by itself.
+No. It is a short performance task for self-tracking, not a diagnostic or clinical judgment.

 Try also

 Symbol Digit focuses on processing speed and controlled responding under load.
-You can also try Reaction Time Test, Memory Test 3Γ—3, N-back Test, or browse the blog for more articles about attention, speed, and cognitive performance.
+You can also try Reaction Time Test, Memory Test 3x3, N-back Test, or browse the blog for more articles about attention, speed and cognitive performance.

 For training and self-tracking only; not a clinical or diagnostic instrument.